andrew/ultimate-awesome/README.md

 - [awesome-antipattern](https://github.com/fauzisho/awesome-antipattern) - A curated list of awesome open source technology, article, journal for antipattern and codesmells.
 - [awesome-generation](https://github.com/FeiiYin/awesome-generation) - A collection of resources on generation.
 - [awesome-resources](https://github.com/Free-Code-Camp-Indy/awesome-resources) - Resources to complement the Free Code Camp curriculum.
-- [awesome-security-research](https://github.com/g3rzi/awesome-security-research) - 😎 A curated list of the awesome resources about the security research.
 - [awesome-crypto-wallet-address](https://github.com/gmh5225/awesome-crypto-wallet-address) - Awesome crypto wallet address.
 - [awesome-xwing](https://github.com/guidokessels/awesome-xwing) - A curated list of awesome X-Wing: The Miniatures Games resources, tools and more.
 - [awesome-la-papers](https://github.com/hallerpatrick/awesome-la-papers) - A curated list of resources related to linear attention mechanisms.